hashicorp/terraform-provider-vsphere/docs/INSTALL.md

     > **Note**
     >
-    > The directory hierarchy that Terraform use to precisely determine the source of each provider it finds locally.
+    > The directory hierarchy that Terraform uses to precisely determine the source of each provider it finds locally.
     >
     > `$PLUGIN_DIRECTORY/$SOURCEHOSTNAME/$SOURCENAMESPACE/$NAME/$VERSION/$OS_$ARCH/`